arzolath/BetterXFix/api.md

 ## API

-The VXTwitter API currently returns information about tweets.
-If you want more functionality added, please [Open an issue!](https://github.com/dylanpdx/BetterTwitFix/issues)
+The VXX API currently returns information about tweets.
+If you want more functionality added, please [Open an issue!](https://github.com/arzolath/BetterXFix/issues)

 The following fields are returned:

 ```js
 {
     "date": "Wed Oct 05 18:40:30 +0000 2022", // Date the tweet was posted